swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 Further details can be found in the related elasticsearch [blog](https://www.elastic.co/blog/strings-are-dead-long-live-strings)

 A related change is that fielddata is turned off by default in elasticsearch V5.X+.
 The only use case where I have found where fielddata to be required in a elasticsearch V6.X cluster was for generating word clouds based on large text fields, in all other cases I have found keyword fields sufficient to meet business requirements.
 If you can avoid turning fielddata on you should as it will save you JVM heap for other purposes.

 ### Key Learnings

 Here are my key takeaways from what I have learnt performing these migrations:

+- ****Don't**** perform a inplace upgrade on your production cluster.
+I guarantee that there will be unforeseen impacts as a result of this upgrade.
+The migration assistant is helpful however don't expect it to identify all possible issues.

 - Storage savings are big between elastic V1.X and V6.X - on each one of the clusters I have migrated I have seen storage savings between 20%-50%.
 This alone should provide financial justification for the upgrade.

 - If you are using an elasticsearch client library (e.g. elasticsearch-php) ensure you review the compatibility matrix before upgrading.
 I know it sounds stupid in retrospect.